-- (1) The CEO must inform the chief advocate of the arrival of a new resident as soon as practicable but no later than 48 hours after the resident arrives at a declared place. - (2) The chief advocate is to ensure that each resident is visited or otherwise contacted by an advocate - (a) within 7 days of the resident's arrival at a declared place; - (b) as soon as practicable after the resident, or a person on the resident's behalf, requests the CEO or an advocate to arrange for the resident to be visited or otherwise
+- (1) The CEO must inform the chief advocate of the arrival of a new resident as soon as practicable but no later than 48 hours after the resident arrives at a declared place. - The chief advocate is to ensure that each resident is visited or (2) otherwise contacted by an advocate - within 7 days of the resident's arrival at a declared place; and - (b) as soon as practicable after the resident, or a person on the resident's behalf, requests the CEO or an advocate to arrange for the resident to be visited or otherwise contacted by an advocate, and in any event, within 72 hours after that time; and

-- contacted by an advocate, and in any event, within 72 hours after that time; and - (c) at least 4 times a year, including each visit or contact under paragraph (a) or (b). - (3) A resident has these rights - (a) the right to decline to be visited or otherwise contacted by an advocate; - (b) to not consent, or to withdraw consent, to an advocate's having access to the records of a declared place about the resident
+- (3) A resident has these rights - (a) the right to decline to be visited or otherwise contacted by an advocate; - (b) to not consent, or to withdraw consent, to an advocate's having access to the records of a declared place about the resident.